 Look at injury prevention as a first step.
 Often if injury prevention methods are high the cost to protect your workforce reduces.
 Walk around your factory or warehouse, does all machinery have the necessary guards, are they in designated areas with, named members qualified to use them?

 Safety Gloves like all PPE is the last line of defence for your workforce.
 This line should never be breached and correct safety standards should always be maintained.

 With Safety Gloves, up to 80% of the product cost is down to the materials used, so you do get what you pay for!
 When it comes to providing the last line of defence for your workforce, cutting corners shouldn’t be an option.
 The repercussions from an accident will be far more expensive.

 If reducing spend is your goal, investing in better hand protection will help you achieve this by, reducing injury downtime, increasing productivity and maximising operational efficiencies.

 The cost of quality

-Cheaper Hand Protection is manufactured using cheaper materials and cheaper methods.
+Cheaper Safety Gloves is manufactured using cheaper materials and cheaper methods.
 Cheaper materials can never offer the protection that higher quality materials do and they wear out quicker.
 Therefore, you may be saving money on the cost per pair with the cheaper option but in the long run you spend will increase due to the increased usage.

 The hidden costs